-This is a review for the Jabra 75t Elite, and how to use these excellent earbuds with Microsoft Teams.
+This is a review of the Jabra 75t Elite, and how to use these excellent earbuds with Microsoft Teams.
 This should also apply to other Jabra earbuds, such as the Elite 85t.

 So, it’s lockdown #3 in the UK.
-I have a home office with 2 kids in doing their homework, chatting to friends, on Teams calls etc, which is pretty distracting.
+I have a home office with 2 kids doing their homework, chatting to friends, on Teams calls, etc, which is pretty distracting.

 I was previously using a Jabra Evolve 65 wireless headset for work, which is a great headset and was fine when I was the only one in the office, but with everyone at home on Teams calls all day, the lack of noise isolation was a problem.
 So I needed to find a headset with active noise cancellation, that also works well with Teams.

-I do have Airpods Pro but these don’t work with Teams on PCs; whilst they can be paired there is no volume adjust in Teams calls so they are always full volume, which makes them unusable.
-It’s no problem using Airpods with an iOS device however, but that’s not practical when on calls most of the day.
+I do have AirPods Pro but these don’t work well at all with Teams on PCs; whilst they can be paired there is no volume adjust in Teams calls so they are always full volume, which makes them unusable.
+It’s no problem using Airpods with an iOS device, however, but that’s not ideal when on Teams calls most of the day.
 This review does make some comparisons between the Jabra’s and Airpods Pro, simply because I have both, but the Airpods are a bit slicker when used with an iPhone due to some Apple magic, the Jabra’s don’t pair or start playing music as immediately as the AirPods for example so aren’t quite as slick as some areas.
 But they more than make up for it with other features.

-Jabra do make Teams certified earbuds, the MS variant of the Evolve 65t https://www.jabra.co.uk/business/office-headsets/jabra-evolve/jabra-evolve-65t, however that is an older, more chunky design and only has passive noise cancellation, not active.
-The Evolve 65t MS comes with one of the Jabra Bluetooth dongles, and these dongles are essential for decent audio performance with a PC, but really, the only thing that is special about the 65t MS variant is the dongle.
+Jabra does make Teams certified earbuds, the MS variant of the Evolve 65t https://www.jabra.co.uk/business/office-headsets/jabra-evolve/jabra-evolve-65t, however that is an older, more chunky design and only has passive noise cancellation, not active.
+The Evolve 65t MS comes with one of the Jabra Bluetooth dongles, and these dongles improve the audio performance and add Teams features with a PC, but really, the only thing that is special about the 65t MS variant is the dongle.

 - Buy the Jabra Elite 75t